POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/synthetic_population.rst

 :func:`~Population.calculate_formation_channels` function of the :class:`~Population` object.

-Additionally, :meth:`Population.mass_per_metallicity<Population.mass_per_metallicity>` contains some essential metadata calculated from the populaiton synthesis run.
+Additionally, :meth:`Population.mass_per_metallicity<Population.mass_per_metallicity>` contains some essential metadata calculated from the population synthesis run.
 It is a pandas.DataFrame with the metallicity (in solar units) as the index and 3 columns:

 1. :code:`count`, the number of systems at that metallicity in the file.